Political Science (POL-SCI)

 An examination of the judiciary in the American political process, emphasizing the role of judges, lawyers and the Supreme Court.

-A survey of the major research in comparative politics including state building, democracy, economic development, and political violence.
+A survey of the major research in comparative politics including state building, nationalism, democracy, nondemocratic regimes, economic development, and political violence.
+This course satisfies the College of Arts and Sciences Writing Intensive requirement.

 POL-SCI 452 Concepts in International Relations Credits: 3